Women in the United States House of Representatives: Family ties and widow's succession

 To date, 45 women have directly succeeded their late husbands in Congress, with 38 of them seated in the House and eight in the Senate.
 The only current example is Representative Doris Matsui of California.
 One of the most prominent examples was Margaret Chase Smith of Maine, who served a total of 32 years in both the House and the Senate and been the first woman to do so.
 She began the end of McCarthyism with a famous speech, "The Declaration of Conscience", became the first major-party female presidential candidate and the first woman to receive votes at a national nominating convention, and was the first (and highest ranking to date) woman to enter the GOP Senate leadership (in the third-highest post of Chairwoman of the Senate Republican Conference).
-Rep. Debbie Dingell succeeded her living spouse after his retirement, becoming the first woman to do so.

 Frances P. Bolton of Ohio became the first woman overlapping a tenure with her child in either chamber of Congress.
 She served alongside her son in the House of Representatives from 1953 to 1957 and again from 1963 to 1965; making them the first mother-son team ever to be simultaneously elected.

 In 1965, Elizabeth Kee of West Virginia became the first woman who directly preceded her own child in any chamber of Congress; event occurred after she stepped down from the House and her son was elected to a vacant seat.
 Congresswomen Loretta and Linda Sánchez, both of California, served along each other from 2003 to 2017; making them the first pair of sisters elected to either chamber.